mgechev/revive/RULES_DESCRIPTIONS.md

 whereas the 'full' style mandates explicitly stating the type for each argument and return value, even if they are repeated, promoting clarity.

+_IMPORTANT_: When `short` style is used, the rule will not flag the arguments that use imported types.
+This is because the rule cannot efficiently determine the imported type.

 _Configuration (1)_: (string) as a single string, it configures both argument and return value styles.
 Accepts 'any', 'short', or 'full' (default: 'any').